arthurgiroux/grouboy/README.md

 ## Dependencies

-This project relies on SDL for the GUI, GoogleTest for the testing suite, and sdplog for logging.
+This project relies on SDL for the GUI, GoogleTest for the testing suite, and spdlog for logging.

 ## Compilation